SmartTURB/C-DM-lagr/README.md

 ## Training

 Please refer to the parent repository’s [Training section](https://github.com/SmartTURB/diffusion-lagr#training) for detailed information, including hyperparameter configuration.
-The only additional flag in this case is `--mask_mode`, which has the following options:
+The most important additional flag in this case is `--mask_mode`, which has the following options:

 - `center1d<lg>`: Specifies a central gap of size `<lg>`.
 - `right1d<lg>`: Specifies a right-end gap of size `<lg>`.